dstnbrkr/componentkit/_docs/responder-chain.md

 permalink: /docs/responder-chain.html
 ---

-Components have a responder chain that is similar to the [responder chain on iOS](https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/event_delivery_responder_chain/event_delivery_responder_chain.html).
-The components responder chain is separate from `UIView`'s responder chain, so you must manually bridge over to the component responder chain if desired.
+ComponentKit has a responder chain that is similar to the [responder chain on iOS](https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/event_delivery_responder_chain/event_delivery_responder_chain.html).
+The ComponentKit responder chain is separate from `UIView`'s responder chain, so you must manually bridge over to the component responder chain if desired.

 <img src="/static/responder-chain.png" width="618" height="443">